-- 116.113.
-The CASS auditor shall evaluate the sufficiency and appropriateness of the evidence obtained in the context of the engagement and, if necessary, perform procedures to obtain further evidence.
-The CASS auditor shall consider all relevant evidence, both regardless of whether it appears to corroborativee and or to contradictory, to determine its evaluations of whether the firm: - a. has maintained systems adequate to enable it to comply with the relevant CASS rules throughout the period; and - b. was in compliance with relevant CASS rules at the end of the period. - If the CASS auditor is unable to obtain necessary further evidence, the CASS auditor considers the implications for its opinions.
+113. The CASS auditor shall evaluate the sufficiency and appropriateness of the evidence obtained in the context of the engagement and, if necessary, perform procedures to obtain further evidence.
+The CASS auditor shall consider all relevant evidence, both corroborative and contradictory, to determine whether the firm:

+- a. has maintained systems adequate to enable it to comply with the relevant CASS rules throughout the period; and - b. was in compliance with relevant CASS rules at the end of the period.

+If the CASS auditor is unable to obtain necessary further evidence, the CASS auditor considers the implications for its opinions.